inQWIRE/SQIR/README.md

   - RemoveZRotationBeforeMeasure.v : Remove single-qubit z-axis rotations before measurement.

 - Mapping routines
   - ConnectivityGraph.v : Utilities for describing an architecture connectivity graph.
-Includes graphs for linear nearest neighbor, 2D grid, and IBM Tenerife architectures.
+Includes graphs for linear nearest neighbor and 2D grid architectures.
+  - GreedyLayout.v : Generate a layout based on the input program and architecture.
-  - Layouts.v : Utilities for describing a physical <-> logical qubit mapping.
+  - Layouts.v : Utilities for describing a physical <-> logical qubit mapping (i.e., layout).
   - MappingConstraints.v : Utilities for describing a program that satisfies architecture constraints.
+  - MappingValidation.v : Check whether two programs (which differ only in SWAP placement) are equivalent.
   - SwapRoute.v: Simple mapping for an architecture described by a directed graph.

 - Experimental extensions